TM Forum Action Week: Communication Service Providers Champion the Digital Change

 We’ll continue our engagement by getting involved in the Forum’s next event, Digital Transformation World, 14–16 May, in Nice.
 Are you going to be there?

-Send us an e-mail to schedule a meeting: firstname.lastname@example.org.
+Visit us in booth 202 or send us an e-mail to schedule a meeting: firstname.lastname@example.org.